API Throttling

 Per account |

-This limiter enforces a maximum number of requests allowed per account.
+This limiter enforces a maximum number of requests allowed per OUTSCALE account.
 This limit is defined per second.

 |